Bedoya-Research-Group/River_phylogeography/README.md

-River-weed phylogeography
+Riverweed phylogeography

-##STEPS TO PREPARE REFERENCE GENOME
+## STEPS TO PREPARE REFERENCE GENOME

 1. Converted bam to fasta with samtools